opendatasoft/ods-documentation-explore-api/source/includes/v2/_deprecated.md

 <aside>
-Will be removed in september 2021.
+Will be removed in September 2021.
 </aside>

 ##### URL Parameters